LiveLike/livelike-docs/docs/Platform/quests/complete-quests-guide-cms-sdk.md

 title: Quests CMS Guide
 excerpt: >-
   Quests allow users to complete multi-step challenges to earn one-time rewards.
-  This guide explains how to create, manage, and track quests in the CMS and via SDK, including Save as Draft and A/B Testing features.
+  This guide explains how to create, manage, and track quests in the CMS, including Save as Draft and A/B Testing features.
 deprecated: false
 hidden: false
 metadata: